nbailey1776/csc491-control-systems/README.md

 The Jupyter notebooks in this repository were developed by Dr. Robert Leishman at Air Force Institute of Technology.

 They are designed to be run in google colab.

+# Final Exam

+The Final Exam is a comprehensive coding final.

+### Practice Final

+A practice final, created by Dr. Beard and updated in Winter 2023, is found in this repository.

+The final exam is almost exactly like the practice exam and so we hope that giving you a similar exam will help you study for the final.
+The point is that those who figure out how to do the practice exam will do just fine on the final.